Temidayo32/media-convert-client/README.md

 ## Features

 - **Upload Media Files**: Users can upload video, image and document files from their device, Dropbox, or Google Drive.
+- **Editing Media Files**: Users can use a minimalistic image editor to edit images before conversion.
 - **Convert Media Files**: The app supports converting videos, image and document files to various formats.
 - **Download Converted Files**: Users can download the converted files to their device.